Abdelhamid El Kaoutari

-Abdelhamid El Kaoutari (عبد الحميد الكوثري; born 17 March 1990) is a professional footballer who plays as a centre-back and currently plays for Super League Greece 2 club P.A.E.
-G.S.
-Diagoras.
-Born in France, he represents Morocco at international level.
+Abdelhamid El Kaoutari (عبد الحميد الكوثري; born 17 March 1990) is a professional footballer who plays as a centre-back.

-Football career
+Early life

 El Kaoutari was born in Montpellier and played for his hometown club since childhood, having joined as a youth player.
-While in the club's youth academy, known as Centre de Formation de La Paillade, he helped the Montpellier under-19 team win the 2008–09 edition of the Coupe Gambardella.
+While in the club's youth academy, known as Centre de Formation de La Paillade, he helped the Montpellier 18 ans team win the 2008–09 edition of the Coupe Gambardella.
 After successfully passing through La Paillade, El Kaoutari was allowed to train with the senior team alongside fellow youth teammate Mickaël Nelson.

+Early career

 He made his professional debut on 12 May 2008 in a Ligue 2 match against Gueugnon.
 El Kaoutari appeared as a substitute in the 65th minute.
 Montpellier won the match 2–1.

 For the 2008–09 season, El Kaoutari featured regularly in the Coupe Gambardella and the Coupe de France.
 He started both Montpellier's Coupe de France victories over amateur club Saint-Flour and third-tier club Cannes.
 Both matches went into extra time.
 El Kaoutari also appeared in four league matches, which included three straight matches late in the season, while Montpellier were in the midst of a promotion battle.
 Montpellier did, indeed, achieve promotion to Ligue 1.
 El Kaoutari was given a more prominent role in the squad for the 2009–10 Ligue 1 season.
-After appearing early on as a substitute, by November, El Kaoutari became a staple in the starting eleven, usually starting in the left-back position.
+After appearing early on as a substitute, by November, El Kaoutari became a staple in the starting 11, usually starting in the left-back position.

 In July 2015, he moved to Italian Serie A club Palermo, when he signed a four-year contract.

 On 1 February 2016, El Kaoutari signed a six-month loan deal with Ligue 1 club Reims.

 In January 2019, he left Wydad AC for AS Nancy.